Rollin' 60s Neighborhood Crips

-The Rollin 60s Neighborhood Crips is a "set" of the Crips street gang alliance based in Los Angeles, California, originally formed around Hyde Park, Los Angeles, in 1976 from the Westside Crips and having since spread to other cities in the United States.
+The Rollin' 60s Neighborhood Crips is a "set" of the Crips street gang alliance based in Los Angeles, California, originally formed around Hyde Park, Los Angeles, in 1976 from the Westside Crips and having since spread to other cities in the United States.
 Membership is estimated to be around 1,600 people, making it one of the largest gangs in the Los Angeles area.

 Members identify themselves by wearing the Seattle Mariners or Chicago White Sox logos and mark areas they are in with graffiti.

 History

+The Rollin' 60s Neighborhood Crips were among the first Crip sets to emerge in Los Angeles, and are named after the West 60th Street, which runs through its territory between Slauson and Florence Avenues.
+The Crips, as well as the Rollin' 60s, spread to other cities across the country in the 1980s as part of the crack epidemic.